 If you cried for [spoilers] and [redacted], cry for innocent children like Jordan Edwards, Tamir Rice, and Aiyana Stanley-Jones.
 They were fifteen, twelve, and seven when they were shot and killed by police (526).

-Before I even read Adeyemi’s afterword, the metaphorical relationship between the elite kosidán (“normal,” non-spell casters) and the divîner/maiji (latent and awakened spell-casters, respectively) could not be more obvious.
+Before I even read Adeyemi’s afterword, the metaphorical relationship between the elite kosidán (“normal,” non-spell casters) and the divîner/maji (latent and awakened spell-casters, respectively) could not be more obvious.
 The elite kosidán intentionally treat divîners like animals, flogging them just because (sometimes fatally), levying heavy taxes that are impossible to pay, and behaving lasciviously toward the womenfolk.
-When divîners cannot afford these taxes, they are enslaved.
-If none of this rings a bell, to state things plainly, Adeyemi sources from Jim Crow, apartheid, and the Prison Industrial Complex in her depictions oppression.
+Furthermore, they enslave the divîners when the latter cannot afford these taxes.
+If none of this rings a bell, to state things plainly, Adeyemi sources from Jim Crow, apartheid, and the Prison Industrial Complex in her depictions of oppression.
 To underscore Children of Blood and Bone as metaphor, it deploys a racial slur, “maggot,” in reference to the divîner/maji caste.

 Notwithstanding the authors mentioned in the Content Guide, authors writing within the Dark Fantastic are either cutting-edge or yet to be recuperated from a time when publishers would reject their manuscripts.
 One can even detect the hesitation of Adeyemi’s publishers at Henry Holt and Company given Children of Blood and Bone‘s genre and target audience.
 After all, 1/4 of the story—a prodigious proportion bordering spoiler territory— is summarized on the book cover: